 More often, however, I found myself still having to apologize for bulldozing my way through a situation yet again.
 So often, in fact, that I almost chose the same word for a third year running.
 (Hello.
 My name is Amanda, and I’m a perfectionist.)

-I began to wonder whether the third time would be a charm, feeling frustrated with myself, wondering if I would forever be like a city whose walls were broken (Proverbs 25:28).
+Feeling frustrated with myself, I began to wonder whether the third time would be a charm.
+I wondered if I would forever be like a city whose walls were broken (Proverbs 25:28).

 My One Word for 2019